NolanoOrg/nolano-org.github.io/index.md

 ---

 # Nolano:AI that runs on personal hardware.
-Open Source Privacy first AI that runs on personal hardware like laptops and phones.
+Open Source AI that runs on your laptops and phones.